 Teachers College does not have uniform financial aid packages that go to every student who is granted admission to the school.
 This is true in terms of both scholarship and federal aid.
 Because every program and every student is different, we cannot provide an exact picture of your financial aid package before you are admitted to the institution.

 We do accept walk-in visits.
-However, if you would like to meet with a specific counselor, you should call ahead of time to verify their availability or to make an appointment.
+However, if you would like to meet with a specific counselor, you should contact us ahead of time to verify the counselor availability to schedule an appointment.